Skip to main content

 PDF version

-PRESIDENT: Loren J. Blanchard
+President: Dr. Loren J. Blanchard

-1. PURPOSE
+1. Purpose

-The University of Houston-Downtown (UHD) is committed to the establishment and maintenance of a constructive problem-solving mechanism for the resolution of employee grievances.
-The purpose of this policy is to provide a means whereby an employee may be assured of a prompt, orderly, and fair review of his/her grievance.
+1.1 The University of Houston-Downtown (UHD) is committed to the establishment and maintenance of a constructive problem-solving mechanism for the resolution of employee grievances.
+The purpose of this policy is to provide a means whereby an employee may be assured of a prompt, orderly, and fair review of their grievance.
 Procedures for faculty grievances are covered in PS 10.A.02, Faculty Grievance Policy.

-2. DEFINITIONS
+2. Definitions

-2.2 Formal Appeal Process: The formal appeal process has been established to resolve those grievances resulting from adverse employment actions that could not be resolved through either the preliminary or administrative appeal processes.
+2.3 Formal Appeal Process: The formal appeal process has been established to resolve those grievances resulting from adverse employment actions that could not be resolved through either the preliminary or administrative appeal processes.
 This process is available to all staff employees.

-2.4 Grievant: A non-probationary staff employee who files a grievance under this policy.
+2.5 Grievant: A non-probationary staff employee who files a grievance under this policy.

-2.7 Staff Employee (or Staff): A non-probationary employee employed on a regular basis for a period of at least four and one-half months, excluding students employed in positions that require student status as a condition for employment and those holding a teaching and/or research position classified as faculty.
+2.8 Staff Employee (or Staff): A non-probationary employee employed on a regular basis for a period of at least four and one-half months, excluding students employed in positions that require student status as a condition for employment and those holding a teaching and/or research position classified as faculty.

-3. POLICY
+3. Policy

-3.1 It is the policy of the University of Houston-Downtown that all employees be treated fairly and consistently in all matters related to their employment, that employment decisions are made on lawful, job related and non-discriminatory criteria, and that employees have the right to express grievances through informal and formal avenues.
+3.1 It is the policy of the University of Houston-Downtown that all employees be treated fairly and consistently in all matters related to their employment, that employment decisions are based on lawful, job-related and non-discriminatory criteria, and that employees have the right to express grievances through informal and formal avenues.

 3.2 Staff Grievance Committee